olauret/cribl-cisco-asa-cleanup/README.md

 # Cisco ASA Clean-up
 ----

-This pack uses 3 lookup files to help drop events, suppress events, and extract fields from surviving events.
+This pack uses lookup files to help drop events, suppress events, and extract fields from surviving events.
 Using lookup files provides a much cleaner management of potentially hundreds, or thousands, of event types.

-After field extractions, you can either leave (some of) them as index time fields useful for tstats, accelerated data models, etc. Or you you can re-write _raw as a JSON object with the newly extracted fields.
+* **For Splunk Delivery**: You can either leave (some of) the fields as index time useful for tstats, accelerated data models, etc. Or you you can re-write _raw as a JSON object with the newly extracted fields.
+Splunk delivery is set-up in `prep_for_splunk`, a pipeline chained from the `cisco_asa_cleanup` pipeline by default.

+* **For Elastic Delivery**: A lookup is used to translate field naming convention from Splunk CIM to Elastic ECS.
+This lookup is called from the `prep_for_ECS` pipeline, which is optionally chained from the `cisco_asa_cleanup` pipeline.

 ## Requirements Section